-CLICK THE CONTINUE READING BUTTON FOR THE GALLERY!
+CLICK THE CONTINUE READING BUTTON FOR THE SNEAK PEEK!

 With no frighteningly competitive tantrum-throwing moms and creepy pageant coach dads living their dreams through overly caffeinated living dolls, wherever is the THE LEARNING CHANNEL (it cracks me up every time) going to get its material?
 Oh, that's right…the Amish (and I love it.
 No shame).

 Where am I going with this, you ask?
 After six seasons, Toddlers & Tiaras is no more.
 Let that sink for a second.

 Forklift foot, neck rust, and 'sketti aside (I do sometimes have to avert my eyes), this family loves one another.
 They seem to have accomplished what no other reality stars have been able to do—staying grounded!

 And now, we get to see even more of crew because TLC has ordered more episodes.

 If you learn anything important from TLC (and why wouldn't you?
 It's The Learning Channel for goodness' sake!), it should be that you don't mess with June Shannon.
 The Here Comes Honey Boo Boo matriarch may be a fierce mama bear when it comes to protecting her colorful brood.
 That said, she's just as quick to call them out for bad behavior!

 Those of you who admit to watching the show (and those of you who watch it in secret and silently giggle while reading Sugar Bear's one-liners) know that middle daughter Pumpkin (not to be confused with the slightly older Chubbs) often uses negative behavior to gain recognition among her loud and crazy family members.
 She has complained in the past that she isn't thrilled with the attention she's garnered in her life outside of the hit reality show.
 While Pumpkin has complained of being the victim of bullies, it seems that she's taken on the role of mean girl.